 Problems and disorders treated by child psychology

 There are many issues and areas that can be studied and solved through child psychology.
-In this regard, we should especially highlight school failure, emotional problems, mistreatment, sexual abuse or incontinence problems.
+In this sense, school failure, emotional problems, mistreatment, sexual abuse or incontinence problems should be especially highlighted.

-The most common psychological disorders among children are those related to sleep , night terrors , fears in general, eating , activity (hyperkinesia, tics) and language (stuttering, aphasia and others).
+The most common psychological disorders among children are those linked to sleep , night terrors , fears in general, eating , activity (hyperkinesia, tics) and language (stuttering, aphasia and others).